REPAM

 Cooperativa Agrobosque

-The Agrobosque Cooperative promotes a sustainable cocoa production model in Madre de Dios, a region that is both diverse by nature and threatened by illegal mining and deforestation.
-It brings together 127 producer families that cultivate more than 400 hectares of cocoa in agroforestry systems, demonstrating that it is possible to generate economic development while conserving the Amazon forest.
-Through organized work, constant training and the use of its own processing plant, Agrobosque transforms the beans into a wide range of value-added products -nibs, paste, powder, butter, coating, dragees, bitter chocolate and spreadable cream-, guaranteeing quality, traceability and sustainable origin.
-This experience has made it possible to conserve more than 4,000 hectares of forest, strengthen the leadership of women and young people -who represent 40% of the productive force-, and position the cooperative as an Amazonian reference in socio-environmental justice.
+The Agrobosque Cooperative promotes a sustainable cocoa production model in Madre de Dios, a region that is diverse by nature but threatened by illegal mining and deforestation.
+It brings together 127 producer families who cultivate more than 400 hectares of cacao in agroforestry systems, demonstrating that it is possible to generate economic development while conserving the Amazon rainforest.
+Through organized work, ongoing training, and the use of its own processing plant, Agrobosque transforms the beans into a wide range of value-added products—nibs, paste, powder, butter, couverture, grageas, bitter chocolates, and spreadable cream—guaranteeing quality, traceability, and sustainable origin.
+This experience has made it possible to conserve more than 4,000 hectares of forest, strengthen the leadership of women and young people—who represent 40% of the productive force—and position the cooperative as an Amazonian benchmark in socio-environmental justice.
 Agrobosque is living proof that it is possible to produce without destroying.

 Country: Perú,